 Before you begin your next round, consider finding the right types of clubs for your golf game.
 The information provided throughout this article should help you to choose the right shaft for your golf swing, whether a regular or stiff shaft.

 You may still want to go to a professional club fitting at some point.
-These services are usually free of charge, but they can help you to become a better golfer by helping you to use the right shaft, and they’ll teach you the difference between stiff vs regular flex.
+These services are usually free of charge, but they can help you become a better golfer by helping you use the right shaft, and they’ll teach you the difference between stiff vs regular flex.